chochain/tensorForth/README.md

 </pre>

 Note:
-* Apparently, the parallel randomizer needs some work.
-That's on my next TODO.
 * 39.4 ms per 1Kx1K matmul on GTX 1660 with naive implementation.
 PyTorch average 0.850 ms which is 50x faster.
 Luckily, CUDA matmul tuning methods are well known.
 TODO!

 ### To build